kurves/alx-system_engineering-devops/0x00-shell_basics/README.md

-list the contents of the current directory
+change the working directory to the home directory